jayfmil/miller_ecog_tools/README.md

 ## Loading/computing data and running an analysis

 ### Data
 First, create a *subject*, as shown above.
 Then set the attributes of the data and analysis.
-In the case of analyses using `SubjectEEGData`, which loads eeg data and then performs spectral, you may set:
+In the case of analyses using `SubjectEEGData`, which loads eeg data and then performs spectral decomposition, you may set:

 ```python
 # whether to load bipolar pairs of electrodes or monopolar contacts